What elevator service companies need to know about compliance?

 While this one isn’t a “must” for elevator professionals, it can greatly contribute to the safety of elevator devices.

 Another benefit of this approach is that it can help with customer relations.
-By going above and beyond for customers, you can build and maintain trusting, long-lasting, and profitable relationships.
+Especially, by going above and beyond for customers, you can build and maintain trusting, long-lasting, and profitable relationships.

 When your customers’ elevators consitently pass the safety inspection with flying colors, they will know who to thank.